infinum/react-nuts-and-bolts/packages/plop-next-ts-generators/README.md

  * @param {import("plop").NodePlopAPI} plop
  */
 module.exports = function main(plop) {
   init(plop, {
-    // Base source code folder, defaults to `./src` but on some projects you need to set it to `./`
+    // Base source code folder, defaults to `./src` but you can set it to `./`
     // baseUrl: './src',

-    // For changing components folder URL or name, defaults to `./components` but you can change it to `./components/ui`
+    // For changing components folder URL or name, defaults to `./components` but you can set it to `./components/ui`
     // componentsUrl: './components'
   });
 };